arthurrump/esphome-opentherm/README.md

   source: github://arthurrump/esphome-opentherm@main
 ```

 This references the main branch, which is cool if you want to stay up to date, but may also break your configuration if breaking changes happen here.
 A better idea would be to reference a specific version, see the tags for available versions.
+Instead of a specific version, you could also choose to follow a major version by specifying `@v1` etc.

 Then you can define the OpenTherm hub in your configuration: